patfiaux/CRSsim/README.md

 See 3.
 Advanced flags for details on how to change the range of the AoE.

 ## 1.2.5 Specify the dispersion type
-For most biological data there is a relationship between guide counts and dispersion (variance).
-We allow this modelin in CRSsim using either an exponential relationship or splines.
-CRSsim has suggested distribution parameters for each (exponential parameters from [Fulco et al.](https://science.sciencemag.org/content/354/6313/769/tab-article-info), replicate 2, spline parameters from [Simeonov et al.](https://www.nature.com/articles/nature23875), IL2RA replicate 1).
-In case of splines, the user can provide a model object for amking the dispersion predictions.
+For most biological data there's usually a relationship between guide counts and dispersion (variance).
+CRSsim models this using either an exponential relationship or with splines (functions defined as piecewise polynomials which allows them to have great flexibility).
+CRSsim has suggested distribution parameters for each (exponential parameters from [Fulco et al.](https://science.sciencemag.org/content/354/6313/769/tab-article-info) replicate 2, spline parameters from [Simeonov et al.](https://www.nature.com/articles/nature23875) IL2RA replicate 1).
+In case of splines, the user can provide a model object for making the dispersion predictions.
 Alternatively, the relationship between counts and dispersion can also be removed with an `independent` flag at `dispersionType`.
 ```r
 sim.flags$dispersionType <- 'spline' # alternatively 'exponential' or 'uniform'
 sim.flags$splineModelLoc <- 'path-to-CRSsim/Spline_models/IL2RA_r1_df3_splineModel'